oandrienko/isomorphic-portfolio/README.md

 * React for composing views
 * React Router for client-end navigation

 ## Tools Used

-* Webpack for module bundeling, and webpack-dev-server for initial build and HMR functionality
+* Webpack for module bundling, lazy-loader, chunk splitting and webpack-dev-server for initial build and HMR functionality
 * Babel for transpiling ES6 for server and client
 * Nodemon utility for use during server-side development

-## Acknowledgments
+## TODO

-* Giampaolo Bellavite for the inspiration to do this after seeing his [isomorphic500](https://github.com/gpbl/isomorphic500) project.
+*Remove JQuery dependancy.
+Mostly used for animations *Move projects to a database
+*Add loading screens inbetween transitions
+*Clean up code
+*Lazy load Project and About components